 April 2-5, 2020

 Le Meridien Hotel, 333 Poydras Street, New Orleans, LA 70130

 Conference Theme: Awakenings and Reckonings: Multiethnic Literature and Effecting Change–Past, Present, and Future

-Deadline for Abstracts EXTENDED to November 1, 2019
+Deadline for Abstracts was November 1, 2019

 The theme of the 2020 MELUS conference takes inspiration from Christina Sharpe’s 2016 In the Wake: On Blackness and Being, in which she draws on the various meanings of “wake” to consider Black experience in the U.S. She invokes and theorizes the watery wake that followed the slave ship, the ritual of the funeral wake, and a state of consciousness, wakefulness, or “wokeness” that signals awareness about new and enduring legacies of injustice.
 Her work of theory is a powerful call to address each of these aspects.